 Pedestrians are extremely vulnerable when traveling along a busy roadway as most are walking with little to no protection from sudden, violent impacts.
 If a driver is inattentive or reckless and hits a pedestrian, the results can be disastrous.
 California continues to lead the United States with the highest number of deaths from pedestrians hit by cars (701 in 2013, up from 653 the year before).
-If you or a loved one suffered injuries after being hit by a car, talk to a Temecula pedestrian accident lawyer from Sargent Law Firm.
-Let our injury attorneys help you establish liability and get the compensation you need.
+If you or a loved one suffered injuries after being hit by a car, talk to a Temecula pedestrian accident lawyer from The Sargent Firm Injury Lawyers.
+Let our Temecula personal injury attorneys help you establish liability and get the compensation you need.

 Pursuing a Pedestrian Injury Claim